robindanzinger/chadojs/readme.md

 });
 ```

-### other frameworks
+### other testrunners
-ensure that after the test suite is run chado.consoleReporter.logReport() is called and if you want to use the html-reporter that the chado.repo is written to a file.
+ensure that after the test suite ran chado.consoleReporter.logReport() is called and if you want to use the html-reporter that the chado.repo is written to a file.

 ## how does it work